awqx/awqx.github.io/cv.md

 At the CCDD, I both conduct research and serve as Communications Assistant.
 See: *Work*.

+**Research Assistant at the Gow Lab, Massachusetts General** (Jan 2020-Aug 2021).
+Used machine learning models for neural decoding.
+SVMs used in order to detect word recognition in trained neural networks.
+Abstract accepted to Society for the Neurobiology of Language 2020 and Psychonomics 2020.

 **Research Assistant at von Recum Lab, Case Western Reserve University** (Jan 2016-May 2019).
 First author.
 Using QSARs for predictions in drug delivery.
 Currently available as a preprint; DOI: https://doi.org/10.1101/727172.
 Work in progress.
 Documentation can be found on [QSARR](qsarr.md).